 Whole-person, holistic nutrition consultations ranging from learning the basics of wholesome, healthful eating, to recognizing, understanding, and managing emotional eating and disordered eating.
-Nutritional guidance is offered as part of Mindful Mentoring for Women, Food for Thought Yoga Therapy™, Second Nature Yoga Therapy™ and Comprehensive Therapy Programs—recognizing the relationship between our mental and physical health, the environment, and the food we take in.
+Nutritional guidance is offered as part of Mentoring and Lifestyle Therapy for Women, Food for Thought Yoga Therapy™, Second Nature Yoga Therapy™ and Comprehensive Therapy Programs—recognizing the relationship between our mental and physical health, the environment, and the food we take in.

 You have undoubtedly heard the adage 'food is medicine'... and indeed, it is.
 In our modern, urbanized societies, we forget that the world's most potent medicines and food medicines are derived from natural sources (albeit sometimes in disguise): orchids from the highest canopies of the Amazon rain forest, willow bark, nettles, as well as dandelion leaves, button mushrooms, and your oats at breakfast are but a few examples which many of us may have at any given time in our cupboards, fridge, or medicine cabinets.
 Would it not be wonderful to see food sources as natural healing sources, both for the body and mind?